 Price for Aluminum Cans

-These days, cans are fetching a little more than double the price I got as a kid.
-As of this post, the price for cans is around .85 a pound.
+These days, cans are fetching 50% more than the price I got as a kid.
+As of this post, the price for cans is around .33 a pound.
 Source: ScrapMetalPricesAndAuctions.com

 Other Aluminum Can Collectors and Recycling Stories